 Chanel and Brent Griffiths, along with their daughter Frankie and dog Betty are your hosts at Kawakawa Hut.

-We initially camped in our trusty “Blueberry” a 11 foot 1967 Crusder caravan, however she is a fair weather gal and so come the winter we started to make her a “shelter” plus a place to put our tools and belongings that ended up in Taupo!
+We initially camped in our trusty “Blueberry” a 11 foot 1967 Crusader caravan, however she was a fair weather gal and so come winter we started to make her a “shelter” and a place to put our tools and belongings that ended up in Taupo!

 Chanel meanwhile worked as much as possible in her graphic design business, designed by CCC, plus grew a baby.
-Frankie then entered the world, caused a little drama and a month off of the house build.
-From then on Chanel and Frankie did frequent “building inspections” and Grant (Chanel’s dad) joined the work force as a very capable apprentice.
-We finally moved into the house June 2019.
-Exhausted we took a few month off projects and Brent went back to the “real world” and got himself a job in town.
-At the beginning of 2020, we got stuck into the Hut again and gave her some more love so she was ready to share with our guests, family and friends.
+Frankie then entered the world, caused a little drama and then Brent began the massive task of building our small passive home.
+Chanel and Frankie did frequent “building inspections” and Grant (Chanel’s dad) joined the work force as a very capable apprentice.
+We finally moved into the house in June 2019.

+Brent then went back to the “real world” and got himself an engineering job in town.
+At the beginning of 2020, we did up the Hut further so she was ready to share with our guests, family and friends.